 What makes vinegar healthy?

-In the process of making vinegar, alcohol is converted into something called acetic acid—one of the main science-backed, health-promoting compounds that has been found to help lower blood sugar, reduce fat storage, and suppress appetite, among other good stuff.
+In the process of making vinegar, alcohol is converted into something called acetic acid - a health-promoting compound that studies show may help to lower blood sugar, promote heart health and even fight cancer.
 That sour, biting flavor that accompanies vinegar, pickles, and even sourdough bread?
 That's acetic acid.

 "Numerous studies have linked vinegar consumption to lower blood sugar," says Jessica Cording, M.S., R.D., CDN, registered dietitian and health coach.
 "The acetic acid in vinegar is thought to be what plays a role in assisting with blood sugar management, as it interacts with starch-digesting enzymes."

 The fermentation process and resulting probiotic bacteria in some varieties of vinegar such as raw, unfiltered apple cider vinegar has also been touted as a beneficial factor, says Cording.
 It's also been used medicinally and as an antibacterial agent, likely due to its acidity, and some studies have also explored the potential antioxidant benefits of vinegar.

 While more research on vinegar is needed before the benefits below can be taken as true recommendations, here's what the current science says about the possible perks of adding vinegar to your daily diet:

 1. Vinegar may have a potential role in diabetes management.

 More than 30 million people in the United States have diabetes, the majority of whom have type 2 diabetes.
 At its core, diabetes is a disease that affects the body's ability to control blood sugar (or glucose) levels.
 People with diabetes have built up a resistance to the blood-sugar-regulating hormone insulin, rendering them unable to lower blood glucose levels after meals.
 Enter, vinegar.